sketch-hq/fig2sketch/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ### Did you find a bug?
 Do not open up a GitHub issue if the bug is a security vulnerability that affects Sketch or any application that can open .sketch or .fig files.
-If you find a security vulnerability that affects Sketch applications, please contact Sketch through [PLACEHOLDER].
+If you find a security vulnerability that affects Sketch applications, please contact Sketch following [Sketch's Responsible Disclosure Policy](https://www.sketch.com/security/disclosure/).
 If the security vulnerability affects other applications, please, report it through their appropriate secure channels.

 Ensure the bug was not already reported by searching on GitHub under Issues.